smartnic/sigcomm21_artifact/README.md

 #### Result for reference
 Note: the result reproduced on your machine may be different to the result from our run because of the stochastic search.
-The key point is that `Number of instructions` of K2 is the same as/similar to the table showing here.
+The key point is that `Number of instructions` of K2 is the same as/similar to the corresponding results in the table showing here.
 ```
 +----------------------------------------------------+
 |               Number of instructions               |